-- Grading the field construction office and substation areas (also used for the O&M facility); - Constructing site roads, turnaround areas, and crane pads at each wind turbine location; - Constructing turbine tower foundations and transformer pads; - Installing the electrical collection system-underground and overhead lines; - Constructing and installing the substations: - Transporting and assembling wind turbines; - Commissioning and energizing the plant; and - Cleaning up the site.
+- Grading the field construction office and substation areas (also used for the O&M facility); - Constructing site roads, turnaround areas, and crane pads at each wind turbine location; - Constructing turbine tower foundations and transformer pads; - Installing the electrical collection system-underground and overhead lines; - Constructing and installing the substations; - Transporting and assembling wind turbines; - Commissioning and energizing the plant; and - Cleaning up the site.

 The Applicant intends to enter into two primary agreements for project construction including an agreement for the supply, erection, and commissioning of the wind turbines as well as an engineering, procurement, and construction (EPC) contract for all other project facilities and infrastructure such as the roads, electrical collection system, substations, and O&M facility.

-Table 2-5 lists the estimated type, number, and duration of construction equipment needed during project construction under the middle scenario.
-Project construction would require approximately the same type, number, and duration of equipment regardless of whether 82 units of large size turbines (lower end scenario) or 150 units of small wind turbines (upper end scenario) are built (Sagebrush Power Partners LLC 2003f).
+Table 2-5 lists the estimated type, number, and duration of construction equipment needed during project construction.
+These estimates would not change depending on whether the 330 or 410-foot turbine scenario is ultimately selected.
+(Sagebrush Power Partners LLC 2003f).